bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-meet-wojciech.md

 <div className="image">![Bright Inventions team — the winners of Challenge Gdańsk triathlon competition.](../../static/images/wojtek_challenge.png "Bright Inventions team — the winners of Challenge Gdańsk triathlon competition.")</div>

 *Bright Inventions' team — the winners of Challenge Gdańsk triathlon competition.*

+## Frontend or backend — which one is closer to your heart?

+I used to distinguish between frontend and backend, but now **I don't separate them anymore**.
+At Bright Inventions, my position at first was a frontend developer, but I gradually acquired backend skills.
+Nowadays, I prefer taking a holistic view of the project. **I appreciate a full-stack role because approaching projects comprehensively is more intriguing and better supports the business**.

+The only downside of being a full-stack developer is the constant need to learn, and keep up with updates, and news. **It requires a lot of effort to stay in the loop**.
+Nevertheless, I'm completely fine with it.
+I've always aimed to grow, so it aligns well with my ambitions.

+## What types of projects do you enjoy the most?